False Vacuum Decay across the Quantum-to-Thermal Crossover: A Comparison of Real-Time Observables

-To compare our simulation results with the finite-temperature theoretical predictions from thermal equilibrium field theory, we compute the predicted decay rate by obtaining the instanton solution following the method in {\it BubbleDet}~\cite{Ekstedt:2023sqc}: $\Gamma \propto (S/2\pi T)^{1/2}e^{-S/T}\;$, where $S$ is the Euclidean spatial action, and is given by
+To compare our simulation results with the finite temperature theoretical predictions from thermal equilibrium field theory, i.e., the Langer-Affleck rate~\cite{Affleck:1980ac,Langer:1969bc,Linde:1981zj}, we compute the leading semiclassical decay rate by obtaining the instanton solution following Refs.~\cite{Ekstedt:2023sqc,Wang:2026ifp}: $\Gamma = A_{\rm stat}A_{\rm dyn}e^{-S/T}\;$.
+Here, $A_{\rm stat}$ is the statistical factor from the fluctuation determinant, and the dynamical factor $A_{\rm dyn}=\frac{1}{2\pi}(\sqrt{\vert\lambda_{-}\vert+\eta^2/4}-\eta/2)$ with $\lambda_{-}$ being the negative eigenvalue of the functional determinant, the Langevin damping coefficient $\eta$ should be determined by the real-time simulation.
+The bounce action $S$ in $(1+1)$ dimensional spacetime reads